smartdevicelink/sdl_evolution/proposals/nnn-atf-sdl-watchdog-service.md

 Major problem of current automated testing approach is that it is impossible to test multiple instances of SDL simultaneously.
 Currently SDL and ATF should be located on the same workstation because ATF actually runs SDL via bash scripts.
 Implementation of SDL watchdog gives possibility to locate ATF and SDL independently (on one or on separate workstations).
-Also ATF is not able to control SDL configuration, it just uses SDL that located in predefined place.
+Also ATF is not able to control SDL configuration, it just uses SDL that is located in a predefined place.
-If script be able to get SDL with certain build flags, or certain version of SDL, that will reduce a lot of testing efforts.
+If script is able to get SDL with certain build flags, or certain version of SDL, that will reduce a lot of testing efforts.
 Separating of script run logic and SDL control logic will provide possibility to test SDL with automated scripts on head unit.

 ## Proposed solution